heroku/heroku-buildpack-activestorage-preview/README.md

 ### Binaries

-Instructions for building binaries (currently only FFMPEG) can be found in [build/README.md](build/README.md).
+Instructions for building binaries (currently only FFmpeg) can be found in [build/README.md](build/README.md).

 ### Versioning